-1. January of each year the Executive Director will communicate with the Board of Directors, Committee Chairs, Project Leaders and the Membership to consider the development and sponsorship of a resolution for submission to the CACP National office by April 1st.
+1. In January of each year, the Executive Director will communicate with the Board of Directors, committee chairs, project leaders and the membership to consider the development and sponsorship of a resolution for submission to the CACP national office by April 1st.

-2. The Executive Director will direct any potential resolution sponsor to the CACP website/resolutions for direction on format and expectations.
+2. The Executive Director will direct any potential resolution sponsor to the “Resolutions” section of the CACP website for direction on format and expectations.

 3.1 Definition of a Resolution:

 3.3 THEREFORE BE IT RESOLVED THAT THE CANADIAN ASSOCIATION OF CHIEFS OF POLICE …:

 4. On April 1st, the CACP national office will ensure all resolutions are formatted correctly, and then forwarded to the LAC Resolution sub-committee Chair to: